Grsync

 Grsync is a graphical user interface for rsync. rsync is a differential backup and file synchronization tool widely used in Unix-like operating systems.

 Grsync is developed with the GTK widget toolkit.
 Like rsync, Grsync is free and open-source software licensed under the GNU General Public License.

 About

-Rsync is a tool for creating backups in Linux systems.
-It supports backing up local folders, SSH tunneling, delta-only synchronization, and so on.

-Grsync adds the ability to use such purposes with a graphical user interface, without rsync's need to learn a complex set of command-line arguments.
+Rsync is a command-line tool for creating backups in Linux systems.
+It assists with moving files, backing up local folders, SSH tunneling, delta-only synchronization, and so on.
+Grsync allows users to carry out these tasks via a graphical user interface, without needing to learn a complex set of command-line arguments for rsync.
 In some cases, it is easier to backup files with grsync than with rsync.
 Since version 1.3.0, Grsync has GTK-3 compatibility.